Nemo64/serverless-symfony/README.md

 Contribution
 ------------
 If you want to share your knowledge I'd be happy to accept changes.
+Feel free to add references to your blog posts if they fit.

 The main goal is elegance here.
+A lot of features can be hacked together, but the more transparent and portable a feature is, the better.